Should your horse be on a strict feeding schedule?

 - Some of us have schedules that allow us to come to the barn at certain times, and certain times only.
 For someone who boards, it’s nice to know that you can show up to ride and your horse has a belly of delicious hay or has had his turnout.
 Incidentally, this is also best for ulcer prevention and his brain before a ride.
 For more on feeding before a ride, this article will glue you to your screen.

-- When schedules slide around, there’s no harm to the horse if done smartly, but any boarders might get surprised when they show up.
+- When schedules slide around, there’s no harm to the horse if done smartly, but boarders might be surprised when they show up and their horse hasn’t been fed.

 Why might it be best to have a flexible feeding schedule?